-Persons who are both students and employees are guided by the provisions included in the HCC Employee Handbook.
-The employee status supersedes student status, especially in regard to behavioral codes of conduct.
+Persons who are both students and employees may also be guided guided by the provisions included in the HCC Employee Handbook.
+With the exception of student workers, employee status supersedes student status, especially in regard to behavioral codes of conduct.